GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain timeseries EPI_reverse0.nii(.gz), 3-dim: reverse epi scan of 1 volume of the same brain
     <Note: EPI_reverse0.nii(.gz) needs to be in the same dimension and resolution as the 1st vol of EPI0.nii(.gz).>
-This is a EPI template registration pipeline, so T2 of each brain is not required.
+This is a EPI template registration pipeline, so the T2 scan of each brain is not required.
 Two datasamples, one for rat whole brain (./data_rat/) and one for mouse whole brain (./data_mouse/), are provided.

 ## III.
 Library Files
 ### Templates (./lib/tmp/)